philippinespire/pire_taeniamia_zosterophora_lcwgs/README.md

 PCA: sbatch pcangsd_pca.sbatch <directory where your Beagle file is stored>

 Output: ".cov" matrix is used to generate a PCA plot in the pca.R script.
 Output for all SNPs: angsd_notrans_snps_pca.cov
 Ouput for neutral SNPs: angsd_allpop_neutral_pca.cov

 Admixture: sbatch pcangsd_admix.sbatch <directory where your Beagle file is stored>

 Output: ".Q" files for K=2-5 are used to generate admixture plots in the admixture.R script.
-Output for all SNPs and K=2: angsd_admix_notrans.admix.2.Q Output for neutral SNPs and K=2: angsd_allpop_neutral_default.admix.2.Q
+Output for all SNPs and K=2: angsd_admix_notrans.admix.2.Q
+Output for neutral SNPs and K=2: angsd_allpop_neutral_default.admix.2.Q

-## Get genotype likelihoods, site allele frequencies, and minor allele frequecies for each population.
+## Get genotype likelihoods, site allele frequencies, and minor allele frequencies for each population.

 Site allele frequencies (.saf) files are needed to calculate the SFS and genetic diversity metrics.

 This script needs to be run for each population.
 A text file with a list of bam files for each population is needed in each script.